How to Use Claude AI with StreetSpring for Business Location Research

 this negotiation professionally

-Use this if you're a commercial real estate agent turning StreetSpring data into a client-ready memo.
+Use this if you're a commercial real estate agent turning StreetSpring data into a polished client memo.
+This is the highest-leverage prompt for tenant reps.

 I'm a commercial real estate agent preparing a location analysis memo for a